MORE ABOUT RW HERMAN

-Commander R.W.
-Herman was born in Minnesota and graduated from Minneapolis Edison High School in 1964.
+Commander RW Herman, winner of the Florida Authors and Publishers Association (FAPA) 2021 Presidents Book Award GOLD Medal, was born in Minnesota and graduated from Minneapolis Edison High School in 1964.
 While attending the University of Minnesota in 1965, he received his draft notice and chose to enlist in the U.S. Navy beginning his Naval career which would span over 30 years.
 Following ten years enlisted service, he was selected through the Limited Duty Officer program and commissioned an Ensign in April 1979 specializing in submarine communications.
 In the 1980’s he was the forerunner and leading expert for battle group communications interoperability involving surface, submarine, and air forces, not only for the U.S. but many nations of the world.
 In 1997 he chaired the steering committee of senior staff officers of the submarine force leading them into the future of C4I (Command, Control, Communications, Computers, and Intelligence), laying the foundation for and assuring continued information processing superiority into the twenty-first century.
 Highly respected, he was an exceptional leader and was known as the guru, oracle, and Jedi master of submarine communications.
 All senior commanders when picking their staffs asked that their communication department be headed by someone who was “Herman Trained.”
 During his career he served on four ships, had overseas tours in Italy and Sardinia, visited four continents, 15 countries and sailed in three oceans and over a dozen seas.
 He is entitled to wear the Legion of Merit, the Meritorious Service Medal with two stars, the Navy Commendation Medal with one star and the Navy and Marine Corps Achievement Medal with two stars.
 At retirement, he was the senior submarine communications officer in the Navy.

 A sports enthusiast, CDR Herman was a high school wrestling champion and an exceptional bowler.
 He has always been involved in activities whether playing himself or coaching his sons in little league.
 As an avid softball player and manager, he is participated numerous all-navy events leading the Naples All-Stars to the 1977 All Navy Europe Championship quarterfinals.
 Today, he enjoys golf but anyone who has ever played with him will tell you he has met his challenge here.